d-bl/GroundForge/Reshape-Using-Copies.md

 _On top_: Generated patches with the initial tile/repeat selected.

 _Second row_: Assembling a new patch with four copies of the initial tile/repeat.
 Dots with the same color should still "merge" by snapping the groups of objects together.
-Between the two examples a close up of "merged" dots: some lines a less visible through the dot than others.
+Between the two examples a close up of "merged" dots: some lines are less visible through the dot than others.

 _At the bottom_: One dot per tile/repeat selected and nudged to another position.